arungudelli/angularjswiki/content/en/pipes/_index.md

 ## Angular Pipes Performance

-In the above example instead of creating squarepipe we can declare a function in component file use it in template html file as shown below.
+In the above example instead of creating squarepipe, we can declare a function in component file use it in template html file as shown below.

 ```
 @Component({
   selector: 'app-square',
   template:  `
     Input value: {{inputValue}} <br>
-    Square value: {{square(counter)}} <br>
+    Square value: {{square(inputValue)}} <br>
     <button (click)="changeInputValue()">Change Value</button>
   `,
 })